wp-plugins/facebook-twitter-google-plus-one-social-share-buttons-for-wordpress/readme.txt

 == Changelog ==

+= 1.0.2 =
+**Version 1.0.2 :** Facebook, Twitter, Google Plus One social share buttons for Wordpress widget 1.0.2 version fixes following bugs :
+* **Excessive use of server cpu due to client-side scripts that refer to server-side scripts .**

+= 1.0.1 =
+**Version 1.0.1 :** Facebook, Twitter, Google Plus One social share buttons for Wordpress widget 1.0.1 version fixes following bugs :
+* **Font family varies from one site to another and may inadvertently increase text font size of social share buttons :** Now text font family of social share buttons container is set to arial , helvetica or sans-serif .
+* **Font size varies from one site to another and may inadvertently increase text font size of social share buttons :** Now text font size of social share buttons container is set to 10 picots .
+* **Social share buttons disappear but do not reappear :** Now , jQuery code is modified to allow this ("$" is replaced by "jquery()")
+* Redundant javascript codes for Digg, Pinterest and Google Plus One are now removed from <head></head> tags .

 = 1.0.0 =
 * Facebook, Twitter, Google Plus One social share buttons for Wordpress widget first version .